List of Negima! Magister Negi Magi characters: Fate Averruncus

 Fate Averruncus (フェイト・アーウェルンクス, Feito Āverunkusu), whose real name is Tertium (Latin for "The Third", with the "-um" ending indicating a gender neutral object), is the main antagonist of the series.
 He first appears as a mercenary hired by Chigusa Amagasaki in Japan.
 He later appears in the Magic World with a small group of followers, and attacks Negi's group, though it is apparently only by coincidence that they meet.
 He later attempts to force Negi into swearing an unbreakable oath, though Negi refuses with Asuna's help.
 Through Jack Rakan and Fate's own word, Negi learns that Fate is a remnant of Cosmo Entelecheia, a group that Ala Rubra fought against, and that ten years before the series, Fate fought Nagi and they defeated each other.
 Fate claims that he is going to save the world by destroying the Magic World, though it is suggested by Nodoka's mind reading diary that he no longer cares much about the plan, and that he simply wishes for Negi to get stronger in order to be a worthy opponent like his father.
 It has been recently revealed that his plan to destroy the Magic World is due to the fact that it is already at risk of collapsing, and should it do so without warning, its entire inhabitants would suddenly be thrust into Mars's inhospitable landscape, cut off completely from earth.

 There have been at least 3 persons with the name of Averruncus.
 Fate's real name is Tertium ("The Third").
 Fate is much more like a human than the other two before him since his "creator" stated that he left all his parameters normal, and that he has no loyalty to his master.
 Jack also mentions that Fate must be the "Averruncus of earth".
 Near the end of the series, three more constructs with the name of Averruncus are added: Quartum ("The Fourth") - "Averruncus of fire", Quintum ("The Fifth") - "Averruncus of wind", & Sextum ("The Sixth") - "Averruncus of water".

-Fate Averruncus (Tertium) is an expert in both Western and Eastern magic, and he is highly skilled in martial arts (his fighting style is Kung Fu).
+Fate Averruncus (Tertium) is an expert in both Western and Eastern magic, and he is highly skilled in martial arts (his fighting style is Baguazhang).
 He use a lot of water-based spells, petrification spells, and his specialty: earth spells (all from minor to massive stone attacks).
 He can also perform Eastern magic (such as summoning demons).
 Rakan said his strength is at least 8000, but it seems that Fate might be stronger than that.
 He has Pactio contracts with five female mages, Shirabe (real name Brigitte), Shiori (real name Luna), Homura, Koyomi and Tamaki and possibly 57 others.
 He also created an item by using Asunas magic canceling power.
 It grants him the powers of the Mage of the Beginning called "The Code of the Life Maker", which allows him to destroy and recreate worlds or dimensions at will.